Sharp Bounds on Eigenvalues via Spectral Embedding Based on Signless Laplacians: Introduction

 where $p'_t(x,x)$ is the probability of returning to $x$ at step $t$ for the lazy random walk on $G$ starting from $x$. \end{theorem} Now, a question arises naturally: if simple random walk, instead of lazy random walk, is considered, do we still have good bounds on return probabilities?
 Here, the simple random walk on a graph moves to a random neighbor uniformly.

 To get some feeling, we recall the method used in the proof of the above bound in \autocite{Lyons-2018}.
-The transition matrix $P'$ of lazy random walk on a graph $G$ is a symmetric operator on the space of functions on $V(G)$ square summable with respect to the degree sequence of $G$; the spectrum of $P'$ is real and contained in the interval $[0,1]$.
-Also, it is well known that the non-trivial (different from $1$) spectrum of $P'$ ``governs'' the ``convergence rate'' of lazy random walk: if the gap between the largest non-trivial eigenvalue of $P'$ and $1$ is large, then intuitively, the convergence will be faster.
-Furthermore, the spectrum of $P'$ is closely related to the spectrum of the probabilistic Laplacian $\cl' \coloneqq I-P'$ corresponding to $P'$.
-To prove the aforementioned bound, using the spectral embedding based on $\cl'$, \autocite{Lyons-2018} first revealed upper bounds on the vertex spectral measure of $\cl'$.
+Given a graph $G$, let $P$ be the transition matrix of the simple random walk on $G$; then $P'\coloneqq \frac{I+P}{2}$ is the transition matrix of the lazy random walk on $G$.
+We know that $P$ and $P'$ are symmetric operators on the space of functions on $V(G)$ square summable with respect to the degree sequence of $G$, so their spectra are both real.
+Denoting the spectra of $P$ and $P'$ as $\sigma(P)$ and $\sigma(P')$ respectively, we know that $\sigma(P')$ is closely related to $\sigma(P)$: $\lambda\in\sigma(P)$ if and only if $\frac{1+\lambda}{2}\in\sigma(P')$.
+Since $\sigma(P)$ is contained in the interval $[-1,1]$, $\sigma(P')$ is contained in $[0,1]$.
+Also, it is well known that the non-trivial (different from $1$) spectrum of $P'$ ``governs'' the ``convergence rate'' of lazy random walk: for instance, if the gap between the largest non-trivial eigenvalue of $P'$ and $1$ is large, then intuitively, the convergence will be faster.
+Thus, by the relation of $\sigma(P)$ and $\sigma(P')$, we only need to consider the spectrum of $P$ near $1$.
+Moreover, we notice that $\sigma(P)$ is closely related to the spectrum of the probabilistic Laplacian $\cl \coloneqq I-P$ corresponding to $P$.
+To prove the aforementioned bound in \autocite{Lyons-2018}, using the spectral embedding based on $\cl$, \autocite{Lyons-2018} first revealed upper bounds on the vertex spectral measure of $\cl$.
 It is known that return probabilities are determined by vertex spectral measures; therefore, bounds on return probabilities can be obtained from bounds on vertex spectral measures (see \autocite[Proposition~3.5]{Lyons-2018}).